scribd/SCPagingGridView/README.markdown

 SCPagingGridView
 ===

 SCPagingGridView is a collection of iOS UIViewController containers, views, & helpers.

-Components
-===
+The project is comprised of the following components:

 SCPageViewController
 ---